-- Amounts for which the recipient did not account to the organization, - Allowances that were more than the payee spent on serving the organization, and - Payments made in connection with indemnification arrangements, the value of the personal use of housing, automobiles, or other assets owned or leased by the organization (or provided for the organization's use without charge), as well as any other taxable and nontaxable fringe benefits.
-See Pub.
-525, Taxable and Nontaxable Income, for more information.
+- Amounts for which the recipient did not account to the organization. - Allowances that were more than the payee spent on serving the organization, and - Payments made in connection with indemnification arrangements, the value of the personal use of housing, automobiles, or other assets owned or leased by the organization (or provided for the organization's use without charge), as well as any other taxable and nontaxable fringe benefits.